ranchoasb/ranchoasb.github.io/_posts/2021-05-06-may-game-day-1.md

 tags: featured
 ---

 Due to popular demand, for May ASB is holding two game days!
-On May 22, the Minecraft PvP Game Day
+On May 22, the Minecraft PvP Game Day will be held.

 Join other students in a tournament to prove your Minecraft skills!
 ASB is hosting a Hypixel Bridge tournament for Java players, and duels for Bedrock players.
 Winners will receive Amazon gift cards and other prizes!